gabesullice/libshapes/README.md

 Returns an array of figure ids which are not coincident with any other figures in the composition.

+###`Composition.nonIntegrated()`

+Returns an array of figure ids which have vertices which are not shared with any other vertex.

 ###`Composition.add(Figure[, options])`

 Inserts a new `Figure` into the `Composition`.
 Returns a unique string to be used to identify the `Figure` within the composition.